davidhannn/Atelier-API/README.md

 ## Accomplishment
 - Utilized pgAdmin4 to extract, transfer and load CSV files containing up to 5 million rows into local database
+- Created a mock server using Pactum to test if correct data was being sent back when endpoint was reached
 - Reduced query speeds on local machine to under 5ms for each endpoint using indexing and querying data in postgres with aggregate functions
 - Used K6 in conjunction with New Relic to monitor system performance and deduce bottelnecks
+- Tested for the first 10%, middle and last 10% of rows when testing with K6 to account for any edge cases or slowdowns
 - API was deployed onto 5 AWS EC2 Instance (T2.micro) to horizontally scale application
 - Postgres Database was also deployed onto AWS EC2 Instance using pgDump to seed our database
 - NGINX proxy server was deployed to route client traffic across multiple instances